The Sweep Method for radiative Transfer in Arepo: Methods

-The second way in which SPRAI reduces preferential directions is by using a slightly modified version of the direction conserving transport in which the radiation is transported into the $\ndim$ most straightforward neighbors along a random vector $\direc^{\prime}$ within the direction given by $\direc$, corresponding to Panel c) in \fref{transportSchemes}.
+Firstly, a slightly modified version of the direction conserving transport is employed in which the direction in which radiation will be transported is decided on a cell-by-cell basis.
+For each cell, instead of transporting radiation along $\direc_i$, a vector $\direc_i^{\prime}$ is chosen randomly, with the only condition being that $\direc_i^{\prime}$ is closer to $\direc_i$ than any of the angles $\direc_j$ for $i \neq j$ (in other words, $\direc_i^{\prime}$ should be within the solid angle that $\direc_i$ corresponds to).
+This method is illustrated in Panel c) in \fref{transportSchemes}.
 We choose not to implement this transport method for sweep, because it would require us to implement the random choice of $\direc^{\prime}$ in a deterministic fashion, in order to allow us to properly count the number of upwind/downwind dependencies.
 The drawback of this is that our results will not agree exactly with those of SPRAI, even in the absence of any scattering, because of the different choice of transport method.